Tyson Hesse

 Tyson Hesse (born August 30, 1984) is an American artist and animator.
+He is best known for his work on the Sonic the Hedgehog franchise.

 Hesse is the creator of the webcomic Boxer Hockey and the graphic novel Diesel and Diesel: Ignition.
-He contributed art to the video game Dream Daddy and the comic book series The Amazing World of Gumball, and was a storyboard artist for the film Invader Zim: Enter the Florpus.
-However, he is most known for his work on the Sonic the Hedgehog franchise.
+He has contributed art to many cartoon spin-off comics and drew the comic book spin-off of The Amazing World of Gumball.
+He was a storyboard artist for the film Invader Zim: Enter the Florpus.

 Career

 Webcomics

 Hesse produced the webcomic Boxer Hockey, which he started in 2006.
 Hesse also created the graphic novel Diesel and its follow-up, Tyson Hesse's Diesel: Ignition.
 The graphic novel follows Diana "Dee" Diesel, a teenager about to become captain of an airship colony, who gets caught in a war.

 Hesse created the Sonic the Hedgehog fan comic Sonic’s Big Fat Adventure, that became a viral phenomenon.
 He pitched the comic to an Archie Comics editor and he was hired to provide art for the company.